 With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 The Royal Bank of Canada (RBC) is one of the Big Six Banks and the largest financial institution in the country by market capitalization.
-It has provided mortgages to Canadian homeowners since 1864 and is headquartered in Toronto.
 RBC provides a full suite of banking and financial services both in Canada and internationally.
+It is also the top bank for mortgages in Canada, which has provided mortgages to Canadian homeowners since 1864.

 - Founded in 1864 in Halifax, Nova Scotia